LOYOLA UNIVERSITY CHICAGO

 Program Goals

-The specific goals of the PhD Program at the School of Social Work at Loyola University Chicago and consistent with national goals as outlined in the Group for Advancement of Doctoral Education are to prepare professionals for:
+The specific goals of the PhD Program at the School of Social Work at Loyola University Chicago are consistent with national goals as outlined in the Group for Advancement of Doctoral Education and prepare professionals for:

 • Scholarship and research in areas that include but are not limited to theory building, the effectiveness of practice interventions, and program evaluation.